kubernetes/community/keps/sig-contributor-experience/0005-contributor-site.md

 ## Alternatives

 One alternative is to do nothing.
-However, the smattering of markdown through many repos is not scaling and is not discoverable via Google or for other members of the community.
+However, the smattering of markdown through many repos is not scaling and is not discoverable via Google or for other members of the contributor community.

 The main alternative here is to build something that is integrated into the user facing kubernetes.io site.
 This is not preferred for a variety of reasons.